Do I Need Alcohol Rehab? | Colorado Alcohol Addiction Treatment

 The 2015 National Survey on Drug Use and Health estimates approximately 85% of adults over the age of 18 have tried or regularly drink alcohol during their lifetime.
 Additionally, 70% of Americans stated they drank alcohol within the year.
 Another 56% indicate they have consumed alcohol in the last month.
 Furthermore, according to the numbers reported by the 2015 survey, over 50% of Americans regularly use alcohol.

-The specific reason for the amplified numbers of alcohol use are vast, and not all report alcoholism or problematic behaviors.
+The specific reasons for the amplified alcohol use are vast, and not all report alcoholism or problematic behaviors.
 The national acceptance of alcohol use causes awareness of problematic drinking behaviors to go unnoticed and leads to a lack of treatment for clinical alcoholism.

 How Can I Tell If My Drinking Is a Problem?